-GPS RTK, or Real-Time Kinematic, is a GNSS technique used to enhance the precision of position data received from satellite-based positioning systems.
+GPS RTK, or Real-Time Kinematic, is a GNSS/GPS technique used to enhance the precision of position data received from satellite-based positioning systems.
 RTK GNSS uses carrier-based ranging rather than code-based positioning, and relies on a single reference station to provide real-time corrections, resulting in the centimetre-level accuracy often required for applications such as surveying.
 GPS makes use of RTK to reduce and remove common errors.

 In code-based positioning, the receiver establishes its position by correlating with four or more satellites to determine their ranges.
 Using these ranges, and the position of the satellite, the receiver can establish its position within a few metres.
 However, carrier-based ranging calculates the range by determining the number of carrier cycles between the satellite and the rover station, and multiplying this number by the carrier wavelength, resulting in more precise positions than those established by code based positioning.